Apprehensions will be proved wrong says Modi

 Assuring bankers that they would be allowed to work without any fear, he said their "genuine" business decisions will not be questioned.

 "Earlier, when banks were nationalised, it was celebrated with fanfare, newspapers wrote articles about it.
-Our government showed the courage to merge banks and helped in recapitalisation.
-Before any action is taken, a scrutiny by a serving finance or banking expert will be conducted.
+Our government showed the courage to merge banks and helped in the recapitalisation.
+Before any action is taken, scrutiny by serving finance or banking expert will be conducted.
 A guideline in this regard will be issued shortly.
 There is pressure on the banking sector and we will work to improve it," Modi said.

 Citizenship Bill: Understanding the clause that exempts ILP, Sixth Schedule regions

-Criticising the previous governments for making promises without any actual work on paper, the prime minister said his government was focussed on performance.
+Criticising the previous governments for making promises without any actual work on paper, the PM said his government was focused on performance.

 "Unlike the previous governments, we are not practising the politics of promises.
 Instead, we are taking the country towards the politics of performance.
 We have set goals for ourselves and promoted this culture of performance," he said.